Nitrokey/nethsm-pkcs11/README.md

 apk add musl-dev openssl-dev gcc
 ```

-To build on Alpine you will need to add the C argument `target-feature=-crt-static`:
+To build on Alpine Linux you will need to add the C argument `target-feature=-crt-static`:

 ```
 RUSTFLAGS="-C target-feature=-crt-static" cargo build --release